Ouranosinc/xscen/docs/xsdba.rst

 Notes for Developers
 ====================
-To be scalable and performant, the sdba module makes use of the special decorators :py:func`xsdba.base.map_blocks` and :py:func:`xsdba.base.map_groups`.
+To be scalable and performant, the sdba module makes use of the special decorators :py:func:`xsdba.base.map_blocks` and :py:func:`xsdba.base.map_groups`.
 However, they have the inconvenient that functions wrapped by them are unable to manage xarray attributes (including units) correctly and their signatures are sometime wrong and often unclear.
 For this reason, the module is often divided in two parts : the (decorated) compute functions in a "private" file